Article

 The World Trade Organization, meanwhile, recently reported that blockchain technology can impact a diverse set of GTM-related applications “from finance, including trade finance, to customs and certification processes, transportation and logistics, insurance, distribution, intellectual property, and government procurement.”

-The digital transformation of trade management is accelerating.
-Companies that fail to keep up risk falling behind.
+The digital transformation of trade management is accelerating; companies that fail to keep up risk falling behind.

 Artificial intelligence (AI) is particularly suited to make one of the most complex and time-consuming areas of trade compliance — product classification — faster, more efficient, and more accurate.

 Many companies grapple with correct classifications, either relying on manual searches of the Harmonized Tariff Schedule (HTS) or struggling with disparate databases across geographies.
-Others use technology solutions that claim to fully automate the classification process, but yield results based mostly on probability and guesswork and produce unacceptably high error rates.
+Others use technology solutions that claim to fully automate the classification process, but yield results based mostly on probability and guesswork — and produce unacceptably high error rates.

 Classification assistance software rooted in the principles of AI can streamline the classification process, ensure accuracy, and generate a “customs-ready” audit trail.
-As a result, global trade professionals can avoid the accidental under- or over-payment of duties, work more efficiently, and improve compliance performance.
+As a result, global trade professionals can avoid the accidental under- or overpayment of duties, work more efficiently, and improve compliance performance.

-This is a game-changer in a world where baby food is classified as “homogenized composite food preparation” and trade professionals may not know whether rayon is classified as an “artificial” or a “synthetic” fiber.
+This capability is a game-changer in a world where baby food is classified as “homogenized composite food preparation” and trade professionals may not know whether rayon is classified as an “artificial” or “synthetic” fiber.

 If new or additional budget is required for GTM software, senior management will likely require a business case analysis that articulates the return on investment (ROI).
-Here are four steps to take when calculating ROI and building a business case.
+Here are four steps to take when calculating ROI and building a business case:

 To start, describe the gap between your current operation and the desired state.

-In most organizations, GTM touches nearly all strategic operations including sourcing and procurement, manufacturing and inventory, product development, sales and order management, customs and clearance, regulatory compliance, and finance.
+In most organizations, GTM touches nearly all strategic operations, including sourcing and procurement, manufacturing and inventory, product development, sales and order management, customs and clearance, regulatory compliance, and finance.

 So, before approaching your senior management team with a request to implement a GTM software solution, it’s important to understand the benefits inside and out and align them with the strategic priorities set by your C-level leadership and board of directors.